FLoKi6868/AlogosTrades/README.md

 - Future versions will include visualizations and predictive analytics.

 ## Contribution
 Although this project is currently for personal use, it is structured to be open-source and ready for collaboration.
 Future updates will include detailed contribution guidelines and documentation for developers.
+Additionally, if after sufficient testing the program demonstrates a consistently profitable and successful rate, it will be considered for public deployment to allow others to use it.

+## License

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.